 }Ad Position

-The ad_position feature enables you to target ad placement opportunities based on the position of the ad on the web page.
+The ad_position feature allows for the targeting of ad placement opportunities based on the position of the ad on the web page.

 The ad_position value is defined as an integer that identifies the ad position.